Silverpop/mobile-connector-sdk-ios/README.md

 #define ENGAGE_SECRET (@"YOUR SECRET GOES HERE")
 #define ENGAGE_REFRESH_TOKEN (@"YOUR REFRESH TOKEN HERE")
 #define ENGAGE_LIST_ID (@"YOUR LIST ID")

-//Param macros default to the values listed below.
-You can change them if you wish
-#define CURRENT_CAMPAIGN_PARAM_NAME @"CurrentCampaign"
-#define CALL_TO_ACTION_PARAM_NAME @"CallToAction"
-#define CAMPAIGN_EXTERNAL_EXPIRATION_DATETIME_PARAM @"CampaignEndTimeStamp"

-// if your database uses a unique key different from Recipient/Contact ID
-#define ENGAGE_SYNC_COLUMN_NAME (@"YOUR SYNC COLUMN NAME GOES HERE")

-// For supporting the merging of anonymous activity with registered users
-// merge columns must be created manually with Engage Database portal
-#define ENGAGE_MERGE_COLUMN_NAME (@"YOUR MERGE COLUMN NAME GOES HERE")
 ```

 Configure the defines with your values and save changes and close your project if it is open.